jachinte/jquery.stacky/README.md

 # jquery.stacky
-Easy creation and stacking panels using jQuery
+Easy stacking of panels using jQuery